ericdwkim/dtn-bot/README.md

    ```bash
    cd path/to/directory
    ```
-3. Create a new virtual environment:
+3. Create a new virtual environment.
+Feel free to replace `myenv` with the desired name for your environment.
    ```bash
    python -m venv myenv
    ```